When the Underdog Pulled Up With Receipts — Modern Paraphrase | nocap.bible

-When the Underdog Pulled Up With Receipts
+When the Underdog Pulled Up With Receipts.

 2 Chronicles 13 — Abijah vs. Jeroboam and the war Judah had no business winning

-5 min read
+6 min read

 📢 Chapter 13 — The Underdog Speech That Won a War ⚔️

-New king just dropped.
-Abijah took the throne of in the eighteenth year of Jeroboam's reign over the northern of .
+New king just dropped. took the throne of in the eighteenth year of reign over the northern of .
 He only ruled for three years in , but this chapter is about the one moment that defined his entire reign.

 War broke out between Abijah and Jeroboam.
 And the numbers?
 Not even close.
 Abijah rolled up with 400,000 soldiers.
 Jeroboam pulled up with 800,000 — double the manpower.
-By any normal calculation, Judah was cooked.
+By any normal calculation, was cooked.
 But Abijah wasn't operating on normal calculations.

 The Mountaintop Trash Talk 🏔️

-Abijah marched out with 400,000 elite warriors.
+marched out with 400,000 elite warriors.
 Jeroboam lined up 800,000 of his own.
 Two-to-one odds.
 Most kings would've been rethinking their life choices right about now.

 But Abijah?
-He climbed up on Mount Zemaraim in the hill country of Ephraim and started giving a whole speech.
+He climbed up on Mount Zemaraim in the hill country of and started giving a whole speech.
 Right there.
 On the battlefield.
 With an army twice his size staring him down.
 Main character energy doesn't even begin to cover it. 🎤

 The Covenant Receipts 📜